pinguin999/ALPACA/lua-docs/docs/scene.md

 ### id

 *Optional* The id is needed to refer to an item.
 Per default the spine file name is used as id.
-But if we have more instances of an item in a scene we have to set id to refer to the items.
+But if you have more instances of an item in a scene you have to set id to refer to the items.

 Example: